 Personally, I strive to make others feel comfortable around me as well as in my home.
 So, my pottery should have a warm feeling and also rustic elegance.
 I like to add surface design using flashing slips, distressed marks, texture and carving.
 Maintaining balance between flame and ash while keeping surface decor minimal is important.
-My artistic choices within the pot must be open and versatile to harmonize well with the wood kiln.
-Inspiration comes from saddle blanket patterns, my animals, aliens, UFO's, western movies, mountain & mesa landscapes and fishing.
+My artistic choices within the pot must be open and versatile to harmonize well with the wood or soda kiln.
+Inspiration comes from animals, plants, aliens, UFO's, western movies, mountain & mesa landscapes and fishing.

 For me it's all about the journey- progressing in craftsmanship, figuring out clay and glazes, firing various kilns and refining my artistic style.
 I truly enjoy the pottery community, their down to earth personalities and willingness.
 I strive to inspire creativity in others, tactilely enriching peoples lives with my handmade pots.
 To me, gratification occurs with a great firing or when somebody wraps their hands around a cup, puts it to their lips and smiles with contentment and wonder.